iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/readme.md

 * But in general, it can be prove inductively by showing that, at each step, a greedy choice built up previous optimal solution will keep its global optimality.

+* If, it's hard to prove that greedy algorithm works, then we need to bet on counter examples that break it.
+  * When looking for a counter example for something, tries to use different permutations for the greedy choices, and if the solution differs, then greedy algorithm cannot produce the optimal solution for the problem.

 ## Graph Algorithm Related

 * In general: